code-philia/PhishLLM/README.md

-# PhishLLM
+# PhishVLM

-Official repository for "Less Defined Knowledge and More True Alarms: Reference-based Phishing Detection without a Pre-defined Reference List".
+An extension from our work "Less Defined Knowledge and More True Alarms: Reference-based Phishing Detection without a Pre-defined Reference List".
 Published in USENIX Security 2024.

 <p align="center">